-If you have a nervous dog or cat, they may show common signs, which include: aggression, a decreased appetite, increased vocalisation, their ears may be pulled or pinned back, and they could be trembling or shaking.
+If you have a anxious dog or cat, they may show common signs, which include: aggression, a decreased appetite, increased vocalisation, their ears may be pulled or pinned back, and they could be trembling or shaking.

 In some pets, stress can also lead to other health concerns, such as urinary tract function in cats.
 No pet owner likes to see their beloved companion distressed, but we highlight some positive things that could help to calm an anxious dog or cat: